 Aid in Fundraising Efforts

-Reserve Data Analysis provides a custom Donor Information Sheet to show the donors the results of the replacement plan in an easy to read and brief summary.
+Reserve Data Analyst can provide custom Donor Information Sheet to show the donors the results of the replacement plan in an easy to read and brief summary.
 This Donor Summary Sheet can be utilized in marketing materials, meet & greet meetings, budget proposals and public budget documents.
 The industry specific terminology and concepts that are utilized in the replacement plan are re-phrased to cater to those that have an interest in the overall funding challenges of the organization but are not interested in learning in depth about the “how” and “why” of the study.
 It has been our experience that most donors like to know that their money is being spent wisely and that the staff & volunteers are doing their best to prevent “surprises” that require a rush of funds.
 Providing them an easy to read, understandable and brief document puts the “where is my money going” sentiment at bay and usually makes it easier to solicit additional donations.

 Using the Replacement Plan with Fund Raising Efforts